Breegan Jane

 Breegan Jane is an American interior designer, philanthropist, TV host, and author.
-She co-hosted 100 shows of MOM LIFE YO radio show with T Lopez for Dash Radio.
+Previously, she co-hosted 100 shows of Mom Life Yo radio show with T Lopez for Dash Radio.

-Biography
+Career

-Jane owns and operates an interior design business based in Southern California.
-She focuses on high-end residential projects, with the size of the spaces ranging from 3,000 square feet to over 40,000 square feet.
-Her home accessories line is available in the United States and Canada, including HomeGoods and HomeSense stores and her design work in Bel Air has been featured on the Netflix series Selling Sunset.
-Before her career in interior design, she worked as a creative director for a yacht manufacturer.
+Before her career in interior design, Jane worked as a creative director for a yacht manufacturer.

 In 2020, Jane was selected as an interior designer for the show, Extreme Makeover: Home Edition, on HGTV.

 In 2022, she started HGTV Dream Home.
 In the same year, she formed a partnership with Hooker Furnishings.
 A year later, Jane collaborated with Habitat for Humanity of Greater Los Angeles to help simplify the homeownership application process for prospective homeowners.

-In February 2024, Jane collaborated with U.K.-based Clarke & Clarke to release her debut collection of textiles and wallpaper, which were displayed at Kravet showrooms.
+In February 2024, Jane worked with U.K.-based Clarke & Clarke to release her debut collection of textiles and wallpaper, which were displayed at Kravet showrooms.
 In the same year, she was selected to host the HGTV Dream Home 2024 Special television show on HGTV.
 Previously, she has also appeared on Food Network, Discovery+ and HBO Max.

+Jane owns and operates an interior design business based in Southern California.
+Her design work in Bel Air has been featured on the Netflix series Selling Sunset.

+Writing

+Jane has written children's books as well as design-focused nonfiction.
+Her book Carbie, first published by Archway Publishing in 2019, tells the story of a piece of coal transformed under pressure and was presented as a lesson in perseverance for young readers.

+In 2025, Gibbs Smith published California Beach House Luxury, written with Kristin Feaster and Terrence Dove.
+In its review, Publishers Weekly described the volume as a visually elaborate account of the design of Jane's Venice Beach home.

+Personal life

 Jane is a single Black mother and also serves on the board of Single Moms Planet.

-Philanthropy

-Jane works with World Vision to advocate for women's rights, with initial projects targeting the welfare of women and children in Kenya.
+She works with World Vision to advocate for women's rights, with initial projects targeting the welfare of women and children in Kenya.